points14514/zipapt/README.md

 # How do I install it

-Just execute this
+Just execute this 'make'

-""" bash

-make

-"""

-It can also be direct
+It can also be direct 'sh build.sh'

-""" bash

-sh build.sh

-"""